camel-tooling/camel-idea-plugin/readme.md

 #### <a name="runningwithpreviousversion"></a>Running the plug-in with a previous versions of IDEA

-The plugin is tested with `IDEA 2016.2` or newer, but if you want to try with a older version you can follow this guide
+The plugin is tested with `IDEA 2022.1` or newer, but if you want to try with a older version you can follow this guide

 > - Follow the guide [build from source](#buildingfromsource)
-> - Change the attribute `<idea-version since-build="162.0"/>` in `camel-idea-plugin/src/main/resources/META-INF/plugin.xml` to match the version. please see [document](http://www.jetbrains.org/intellij/sdk/docs/basics/getting_started/build_number_ranges.html) for build number description
+> - Change the attribute `<idea-version since-build="221"/>` in `camel-idea-plugin/src/main/resources/META-INF/plugin.xml` to match the version. please see [document](http://www.jetbrains.org/intellij/sdk/docs/basics/getting_started/build_number_ranges.html) for build number description
-> - Build the source with `mvn install`
+> - Build the source with `./gradlew build`
-> - The new plugin zip file `camel-idea-plugin-<version>-SNAPSHOT.jar` is located in `camel-idea-plugin/target`
+> - The new plugin zip file `camel-idea-plugin-<version>-SNAPSHOT.jar` is located in `camel-idea-plugin/build/libs`
 > - Install the plugin from disk in IDEA preferences